 Inbound marketing practices involve gathering data about your customers / target audience

 This is done through analytics software such as HubSpot, through tracking customer behaviours on your website and social networks, through email conversations, and through each and every on- and offline interaction that customers make with your brand.

 With all this information, it becomes very easy to start personalising your interactions.

 To begin with, you will of course be using first names at the top of every email you send out to customers.
-But, beyond this basic approach, the content of your emails will also be tailored to each individual customer based on what you know about them.
+But, beyond this basic approach, your email marketing should also be tailored to each individual customer based on what you know about them.

 2. Thank You Emails and Special Offers